The name Casio might mean different things.

 These models use synth-action keys, but they are designed with red lights behind them, acting as a visual aid.
 While I’d much rather prefer more realistic keys, it’s hard to argue when the asking price is so low.

-These keyboards are somewhat outdated, but the most recent Casiotone LK-S250 is a much-needed update, giving you the same learning experience with more modern sounds and body construction.
+The previous LK keyboards were somewhat outdated, but the most recent Casiotone LK-S250 and LK-S450 are a much-needed update, giving you the same learning experience with more modern sounds and body construction.

-Overall, this series is very similar to the CTK keyboards aside from the light-up keys.
+Overall, this series is very similar to the Casiotone CT keyboards aside from the light-up keys.

 CT-X & WK series